hermanwikner/use-param-state/lib/README.md

 The hook accepts an object as a prop with the following properties:

-- `clearOnUnmount?: boolean` – Clear the encoded state in the URL on unmount
 - `initialState?: <T>` – The initial state
 - `key: string` – The URL parameter key for the encoded state